The Metric of More

 The problem with “the metric of more” is that it’s dehumanizing.
 It’s easily the biggest problem with this new hyper-connected economy.
 We can talk with people all over the world with the click of a mouse but still feel so lonely.

 I realize we’re all trying to run our own creative businesses and that building an audience is important.
 But we beat ourselves up too often for not reaching enough people, especially when we’re starting out.
 We ignore the fact that we are reaching people.
+Sometimes we just need a bit of mental minimalism.

 They’re not just numbers on a list, but real life people with lives, opinions, feelings, etc. The reason they’re paying attention to us is because our work is touching them in some way (not a creepy way, unless that’s your thing, then I won’t judge).